versia-pub/server/CONTRIBUTING.md

 bun install
 ```

-1. Set up a PostgreSQL database (you need a special extension, please look at [the database documentation](https://server.versia.pub/setup/database))
+1. Set up a PostgreSQL database.

 2. Copy the `config/config.example.toml` file to `config/config.toml` and edit it to set up the database connection and other settings.